-The entire project is scheduled to occur from 2013-17; the planned activities that are planned to occur during the period of validity for this IHA, during the third year of work, would occur for one year.
-Under the terms of a memorandum of understanding (MOU) between the Navy and the U.S. Fish and Wildlife Service (FWS), all noise- and turbidityproducing in-water activities in designated least tern foraging habitat are to be avoided during the period when least terns are present and engaged in nesting and foraging (a window from approximately May 1 through September 15).
-However, it is possible that in-water work, as described below, could occur at any time during the period of validity of this IHA.
+The activities planned during the fourth year of work associated with the fuel pier project would occur for one year from the date of issuance of this proposed IHA.
+Under the terms of a memorandum of understanding (MOU) between the Navy and the U.S. Fish and Wildlife Service (FWS), all noise- and turbidity-producing in-water activities in designated least tern foraging habitat are to be avoided during the period when least terns are present and engaged in nesting and foraging (a window from approximately May 1 through September 15).
+However, it is possible that in-water work not expected to result in production of significant noise or turbidity (e.g., demolition activities) could occur at any time during the period of validity of this IHA.
 The conduct of any such work would be subject to approval from FWS under the terms of the MOU.
-We expect that inwater work will primarily occur from October through April.
-In-water pile driving and removal work using pile cutters or vibratory drivers is limited to 115 days in total under this IHA.
-Pile driving will occur during normal working hours (approximately 7 a.m. to 6 p.m.).
+We expect that in-water construction work will primarily occur from October through April.
+Pile driving will occur during normal working hours (approximately 7 a.m. to 6 p.m.), and will not occur earlier than 45 minutes after sunrise or later than 45 minutes before sunset.